-3.12.1 The Council will monitor and review the effectiveness of the DA throughout the preparation of the LDP.
-This will ensure that the objectives set out in the CIS are met in accordance with the proposed timetable.

-3.12.2 Other instances in which the DA would need to be reviewed include:

-- If there are significant changes in the resources available to the Council; - If any significant changes are required to the CIS; - If the LDP process falls significantly behind schedule, i.e. 3 months or more; - If new European, UK or WG legislation, regulations or guidance should require new procedures or tasks to be undertaken; or, - If there are any changes of circumstances that materially affect the delivery of the plan.

-3.12.3 If the DA should require a review prior to Deposit, then this will be subject to further consultation with the relevant consultees as well as renewed approval from Council and the WG agreement.

-3.12.4 The LDP Regulations state that following Deposit, the timetable should be reviewed in consultation with the relevant consultees, and resubmitted to the WG as the Council enters into a service level agreement with the Planning Inspectorate.
-This should be carried out within 3 months of the close of the formal Deposit period.

-3.12.5 Following adoption of the revised LDP, an Annual Monitoring Report (AMR) will be produced and published and submitted to the WG in accordance with regulations.
+- 3.12.1 The Council will monitor and review the effectiveness of the DA throughout the preparation of the LDP.
+This will ensure that the objectives set out in the CIS are met in accordance with the proposed timetable. - 3.12.2 Other instances in which the DA would need to be reviewed include: - If there are significant changes in the resources available to the Council; - If any significant changes are required to the CIS; - If the LDP process falls significantly behind schedule, i.e. 3 months or more; - If new European, UK or WG legislation, regulations or guidance should require new procedures or tasks to be undertaken; or, - If there are any changes of circumstances that materially affect the delivery of the plan. - 3.12.4 The LDP Regulations state that following Deposit, the timetable should be reviewed in consultation with the relevant consultees and resubmitted to the WG as the Council enters into a service level agreement with the Planning Inspectorate.
+This should be carried out within 3 months of the close of the formal Deposit period. - 3.12.5 Following adoption of the Revised LDP, an Annual Monitoring Report (AMR) will be produced and published and submitted to the WG in accordance with regulations.
 The AMR will establish how effectively the policies and proposals of the Plan are performing and being implemented.
 It will assess whether the basic strategy remains sound and whether any policies need changing to reflect contextual changes, including those associated with legislation and national policy.
-The AMR will also specify the housing land requirement (from the current Housing Land Availability Study) and the number of net additional affordable and general market dwellings built in the Authority's area, and report on other LDP indicators.

-3.12.6 The Authority will commence a full review of the revised LDP at least once every 4 years following adoption.
+The AMR will also specify the housing land requirement including the delivery against the trajectory set out within the Plan and the number of net additional affordable and general market dwellings built in the Authority's area, and report on other LDP indicators. - 3.12.6 The Authority will commence a full review of the revised LDP at least once every 4 years following adoption.
 A timetable will be submitted to WG within 6 months of the Authority's decision to review the Plan.
 The Review will include reconsideration of the SA and the soundness of the Plan.
 As with the AMR, the full review will also indicate whether alterations are needed to the Plan.
 Where a policy needs to be changed, or where additional policies are required, the process to be followed for plan revision will be the same as for plan preparation.

-Glossary ----------
+Glossary